wengkee/100-days-of-code/log.md

 >### Day 5: Feb 5, Wednesday

 **Today's Progress**: Finally getting back to the challenge after almost 2 weeks break during Chinese New Year.
-Getting to a slow burn start, reading articles and videos.
+Getting back into the challenge proves to be much harder than I thought.
+It's a slow burn today, reading articles and videos.

 **Thoughts**: There is no single best programming language out there, only the suitable one for the suitable situation.